devoncarew/jumping-frogs/README.md

 ## Jumping Frogs

 In this level there are several jumping frogs.
 As they jump, you will click on one and that one will go up.
-You are trying to get him to land on a grassing dirt area that's higher up.
+You are trying to get him to land on a grassy dirt area that's higher up.

 The game is named jumping frogs, and the first level has jumping frogs, but there